What Are Punitive Damages?

-- Oppression – Despicable conduct that subject victims to unjust hardship in disregard to their rights.
+- Oppression – Despicable conduct that subjects victims to unjust hardship in disregard for their rights.

 - Fraud – Intentional misrepresentation or concealment of facts with the intent to deprive another of property or rights, or cause some type of injury.

 - Malice – Intent to cause harm or to willfully disregard the rights or safety of others.